The ALS Association, MN ND SD Chapter

 ALS (amyotrophic lateral sclerosis) is a degenerative disease of the central nervous system, characterized by the death of the motor neurons.
 ALS results in gradual, progressive weakness and wasting away of voluntary muscles, often leading to total paralysis.
 The life expectancy of a person living with ALS is usually two to five years from diagnosis.
 There is no known cause or cure for ALS, but advances in medical technology are allowing people with ALS to lead more independent and productive lives.
 The ALS Association is the largest private funder of ALS research worldwide, and our efforts have led to some of the most promising and significant advances in ALS research as we search for treatments and a cure.

-In the last year, generous support has allowed us to accomplish the following:
+In 2023, generous support allowed us to accomplish the following:

 Organization Data